 The majority of our sites use water from municipal supply and are in developed countries with a high capability for water adaptation and mitigation.

-Our water usage decreased 5% between 2023 and 2024 due to ongoing office space consolidation.
+Our water usage decreased 17% between 2024 and 2025, primarily due to continued office space consolidation.

-We engage with internal water experts who produce waterrelated content for our customers.
-In 2024, we provided customers 24 peer-reviewed journals in water science and technology, including Water Research.
+We engage with internal water experts who produce water related content for our customers.
+In 2025, we offered customers 26 peer-reviewed journals in water science and technology, including Water Research.
+We also support water projects through the RELX Environmental Challenge (see Annual Report page 41).

 Energy

-As RELX predominantly occupies leased locations with few opportunities for onsite generation, we rely on green tariffs and renewable energy certificates (RECs) to purchase renewables equal to 100% of our global electricity consumption.
-In 2024, we purchased Green-e certified wind RECs.
+As RELX almost exclusively occupies leased locations with few opportunities for onsite generation, we rely on green tariffs and renewable energy certificates (RECs) to purchase renewables equal to 100% of our global electricity consumption.
+In 2025, we purchased green-e certified wind and solar RECs in addition to green tariffs.

-Energy consumption at our offices, representing around 50% of the total, decreased in 2024 due to ongoing office space consolidation.
-Energy from our owned data centres, representing around 40% of the total, decreased as we continue to move activity to the cloud.
+Energy consumption at our offices, representing 62% of the total on-site energy, decreased in 2025 due to continued office space consolidation.
+Energy from our owned data centres, constituting 38% of our total on-site energy consumption, decreased as we continued to move activity to the cloud.
+The purpose-built modern data centres of cloud providers have significantly lower emissions due to their large scale and measures such as the use of renewable energy.

 We are a member of RE100, a global initiative bringing together businesses committed to 100% renewable electricity.